 Friday, May 31, 2013

-Mindy entering the church for a mass to give thanks
+Entering the church for a mass to give thanks

-As the sun slid below the horizon a gorgeous young woman confidently made her way down the flower-draped church aisle.
+As the sun slid below the horizon, a gorgeous young woman confidently made her way down the flower-draped church aisle.

 Leading her procession were a dozen young altar boys wearing sparkling white surplices over red vestments, hands clasped in prayer, trying hard to suppress their natural exuberance.